Chess Rules: A Quick Summary of the Rules of Chess

 This special move involves the Pawn.
 As mentioned earlier, this chess piece has the unique ability to move two spaces for its first move on the chessboard.

-Some may use this as an opportunity to avoid capture from an approaching pawn by passing the opposing chess piece with that double move.
+Some use this chess rule as an opportunity to avoid capture from an approaching pawn by passing the opposing chess piece with that double move.
 If this is done, the other player may make an "en passant", or "in passing" capture.

 Your Move Chess & Games, America's Largest Chess Set Store.
 It's Your Move!